interrupt-software/vault-transit/README.md

   vault server -dev -dev-root-token-id="root"
 ```

-The response will generate a response similar to the following message:
+The response will generate a message similar to the following:

 ```bash
 WARNING! dev mode is enabled!
 In this mode, Vault runs entirely in-memory